stappersg/vBook/src/reference/vSL/rules.md

 ## Rules and vSMTP Stages

 Rules are bounded to a vSMTP stage.
-A stage can be omitted but must appears only once.
+Stages can be omitted but must appear only once.
 They are declared in the `main.vsl` file.

 ```c
 //-- main.vsl